Signed in as:

 The purpose of this program is to provide information, skills, and training opportunities that will lead to the management of a successful job search, education search, and/or completion of career goals.

 Breaking Free has formed partnerships with several local employment and work-readiness organizations to help prepare women for the job market.
-We work with G.E.D. programs, high schools, higher education institutions, and training programs to help people get back into an educational setting.
-Clients are given the opportunity to decide their own career paths.
-Each client has the opportunity to receive individualized assistance with navigating career choices to reach her goals.
+We work with G.E.D. programs, high schools, higher education institutions, and training programs to help clients reenter an educational setting.
+Clients are given the opportunity to decide their own career paths and receive individualized assistance with navigating career choices to reach their goals.

 In addition, Breaking Free provides services and referrals for other assistance, such as tutoring, scholarship research and assistance, and institution tours.

 770 University Ave W Saint Paul, MN 55104 US